 - Keeping one's hands clean at all times helps prevent its spread

 Causes of E. coli infection

-Most strains of E. coli are harmless.
-However, one group, including 0157:H7, produces a potent toxin - Shiga toxin - that is harmful for the lining of the small intestine.
+There are several types of toxins; the group that includes 0157:H7 produces a potent toxin called Shiga toxin that is harmful to the lining of the small intestine.